 The ballad came to the attention of Christina Aguilera after it was used by Amy Yakima on So You Think You Can Dance in September 2013.
-The songstress was so impressed with the song that she asked to be included on a revised version for the duo's debut album, Is There Anybody Out There?
+The songstress was so impressed with the song that she asked to be included on a revised version for A Great Big World's debut album, Is There Anybody Out There?
 Within a week Vaccarino and Axel found themselves in a LA studio with the pop icon, where the trio re-recorded the tune in a couple of hours.
 Aguilera also took to the stage with the pair to perform the song live on the November 5th episode of The Voice.

 This ballad is a stark contrast to many of the EDM-flavored hits of the time.
 It relies on compelling lyrics, using a piano throughout as the lead instrument.